 - Cute water bottle

 Along the same lines as Body Armor drinks, all new moms need to stay hydrated!
 Buying them a cute water bottle will help to motivate them to keep drinking their water throughout the day.
 This motivational water bottle even has markings on the bottle reminding them to drink a certain amount each hour!

 …on snacks on snacks on snacks.
 Anything easy to eat, packed with nutrients, and yummy!
 And if they are breastfeeding or pumping?
 Add more snacks.
 They are most likely insatiable.

 Honestly, just showing up (and I don’t mean unannounced!) for them is one of the best things you can do.
 Offering to hold their baby, do a load of laundry, pick up groceries, or give them a break can take a load off of them.
-This is why I highly recommend using my (FREE) Printable New Mother Support Coupon Book.
-It’s loaded with ways to offer support – that are completely free to you.

 - Mom Friends

 Peanut is a really great (and completely free!) app for making mom friends.
 It matches you with other moms in your local area based on if you are trying to conceive, your stage of pregnancy (or the age of the child), and your personal interests.
 I’ve made some wonderful mom friends through that app.

 As a new mom, building your “mom tribe”, as silly as it sounds, can help you in motherhood.
 Having other strong mothers who can relate to your experiences will keep you from feeling alone in the challenges of motherhood.
 Sometimes just hearing another mother validate your feelings is enough to keep you sane on the hardest of days.

 Suggest that the new mom in your life check out the Peanut App to help her expand her local support system.
 It really does take a village to raise a child (and keep a new mom sane!).